zhouyl/flowblade/docs/components/layout/vstack.md

 # VStack

 Vertical stack layout component, a shortcut for Stack component in vertical direction.
 VStack provides a convenient way to arrange items vertically with consistent spacing and alignment.
+Perfect for creating forms, lists, and vertical layouts.

 ## Basic Usage